Why Scenario Planning for Your Business is Like Yoga for Your Body

 Written by Freya Hughes

-The future is a scary place.
 When you’ve invested time, money and love into your business, all you want is to see it blossom.
 You know already that you can’t 100% accurately predict what’s around the corner, but you must be prepared for whatever might come next.
-You wouldn’t start a work out without stretching, so when attempting to make a decision in business it’s essential to do so with as much preparation as possible.
-So you can stand strong in your warrior pose and are ready to tackle your next challenge.
+You wouldn’t start a work out without stretching, so when making a decision in business it’s essential to do so with as much preparation as possible.
+Stand strong in your warrior pose and be ready to tackle your next challenge.

 Prevention is better than cure

 Scenario planning is used by accountants and business owners to be forward-looking and to stay ahead of potential events, rather than reacting when they occur.
 In reality, this would be like taking up yoga to battle arthritis before any symptoms set in.
 Of course, it should be noted that scenario planning is only as effective as the actions you take – with an unstable market, you can’t predict what’ll happen next but developing a strategy for an event will help determine how to act.
 Think of it as a baseline to work from; planning and preparation is half the battle.
 A flexible plan in place will de-stress your life as a whole – all of those ‘what if’s that keep your brain in overdrive can be put to bed for now.

 A useful feature of scenario planning with FUTRLI is its ability to conduct multiple scenarios.
 Use as many as you like, perhaps starting with a best, worst and middle case scenario for each question you’re asking about your business growth.
 The more you do it, the stronger the position you’ll find your business in.
 This technology gives you the tools to plan for as many eventualities as you like – having a base scenario and layering other options on top will let you change the position of your business quickly and confidently.

 Flex your business’ muscles